National Cultural Affairs Foundations Accounting Standards and Financial Reporting Standards

 Article 11

-1. Source documents that prove the existence of right and liability.
+1. Vouchers that serve as evidence of the existence of rights and obligations.

-1. Source documents that prove the existence of right and liability.
+1. Vouchers that serve as evidence of the existence of rights and obligations.

 Chapter 3 Account Books